 The duty to make certain that public property is adequately protected and that its use is properly managed is one of the fundamental responsibilities of public officials.
 For some types of local governments, statutes contain specific requirements for demonstrating stewardship of public property.
 For example, county commissioners are required to inventory all county capitalized assets (RCW 36.32.210).
 But regardless of whether statutes for a particular government identify any specific duties, public officials have several broad responsibilities with respect to capital assets:

-- Custody A capital asset system should account for assets, which means it is able to answer: - What property and equipment does this government own? - Where is it? - What condition is it in?
+Custody - A capital asset system should account for assets, which means it is able to answer: What property and equipment does this government own?